Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 >
 > **Parent** - Reference to the [MaestroHand](#maestrohand) actor that owns this collider.
 Used to decide where to parent object upon pickup and get the glove pointer for haptic responses.

+## Blueprint Interfaces
+The Maestro Unreal SDK includes three blueprint interfaces to pass all the glove's displacement data, displacement velocity data, and rotation data, respectively, to other blueprints.
+These allow you to easily use your own classes with [MaestroHand](#maestrohand) without having to modify the MaestroHand's blueprint itself.
+[Full Unreal Blueprint Interface documentation can be found here](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/UserGuide/Types/Interface/).
+#### MaestroPassDisplacementsInterface
+Blueprint interface used to pass a `DisplacementContext` between blueprints.
+Used by [MaestroHand](#maestrohand) to pass displacements to its Displacements Debug Actor.
+#### MaestroPassDisplacementVelocitiesInterface
+Blueprint interface used to pass a `DisplacementVelocityContext` between blueprints.
+Currently unused by [MaestroHand](#maestrohand).
+#### MaestroPassRotationsInterface
+Blueprint interface used to pass a `RotationContext` between blueprints.
+Used by [MaestroHand](#maestrohand) to pass rotations to its skeletal mesh.

 ## Example VR Project
 The Maestro Unreal SDK also includes an example project based off the Unreal VR Template to show pickup and object interaction with the Maestro.
 [The example `MinimalUnrealVR` project can be downloaded from here](https://github.com/Contact-Control-Interfaces/maestro-sdk-unreal/releases/tag/v0.1a) and includes the plugin itself.
-The Project is set up to use the [MaestroPawn](#maestropawn) blueprint, so it's variables will have to be set properly for the glove to track.
+The Project is set up to use the [MaestroPawn](#maestropawn) blueprint, so its variables will have to be set properly for the glove to track.